EconometricInstitute/feb22012-programming-website/data/week3/1-interface-types.md

 ```
 ### Type Conversion

-Note that since the `Dice` class inherits the `GameValue` interface class, it is guaranteed that every `Dice` can be used as a `GameValue`.
+Note that since the `Dice` class implements the `GameValue` interface, it is guaranteed that every `Dice` can be used as a `GameValue`.
 However, not all classes that implement the `GameValue` interface are guaranted to be of type `Dice`.
 As a consequence, you can assign an object created from the `Dice` class to a `GameValue`-type variable,
 but it does not work the other way without an explicit type conversion.
 In case you still want to do this, you have to use an explicit cast: